LucasDelfino92/morrowindsharp/mwtools.md

 The cleaned plugins will have overwritten the original plugins.

+# SYNCHRONIZING MOD MASTERS

+Sometimes a plugin you have installed will not have its masters synchronized.
+In practice, this means Morrowind will greet you with the following message:

+> One or more plugins could not find the correct versions of the master files they depend on.
+Errors may occur during load or game play.
+Check the "Warnings.txt" file for more information.

+To fix this, we have to synchronize our mod's masters.

+- Launch WryeMash in Mod Organizer.
+- In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
+Plugins that do not need to have their masters synchronized have a **green box** next to them.
+Those that do need to have their masters synchronized will have a box of a different color.
+- Click on the faulty plugin, and a panel to the right will display the plugin's masters.
+Right click on either of them, and an **Update Masters** window will appear.
+Click **Yes**.
+- Once the window has closed, click on the **Save** button further below the same panel.

+Repeat this process for each of the faulty plugins in your load order.

+# SAVE UPDATING

+When uninstalling or updating mods from a save, we must synchronize our save.
+Not doing so means Morrowind will greet you with the following message:

+> The currently selected master files and plugins do not match the ones used by this save game.
+Errors may occur during load or game play.
+Do you wish to continue?

+To fix this, we have to synchronize our save.

+- Launch WryeMash in Mod Organizer.
+- In the **Saves** tab, you will see a list with all your saves.
+Saves that do not need to be synchronized have a **purple box** next to them.
+Those that do need to have their masters synchronized will have a box of a different color.
+- Click on the faulty save, and a panel to the right will display the save's masters and plugins.
+Right click on either of them, and an **Update Masters** window will appear.
+Click **Yes**.
+- If you have removed masters or plugins from your save, then an **Update Masters** window will appear, telling you some masters were automatically deselected (as they are no longer present in your load order).
+Read the description on the box, as it tells you how to proceed if this isn't what you expected to happen.
+Otherwise, click **OK**.
+- Once the window has closed, right click on the **Master** header above your save's masters and plugins, and click **Sync to Load List**.
+- Click on the **Save** button further below the same panel.

+Repeat this process for each of the faulty saves.

 # SAVE REPAIRING

-When uninstalling mods from a save, it is a good practice to repair it using WryeMash.
+it is a good practice to repair it using WryeMash.
 WryeMash may not fully repair your saves, but it is certainly better than nothing.

-- After uninstalling a plugin, launch Mod Organizer 2.
+- After uninstalling a plugin, launch WryeMash in Mod Organizer 2.
-- Select the save which relied on a plugin you've uninstalled.
-You will get a message saying that the currently selected master files and plugins do not match the ones used by your save game.
-Continue anyways by clicking **Yes**.
-Once in-game, save your game in a new slot.
-Exit the game afterwards.
-This step is necessary to allow WryeMash to fix your save.
-- Launch WryeMash in MO2.
+- In the **Saves** tab, you will see a list with all your saves.
-- In WryeMash, go to the **Saves** tab.
-Right click on the save you've just made, and click on **Repair All**.
-WryeMash will analyze your savefile to decide whether it needs repairing or not.
+- Right click on any save, and click on **Repair All**.
+WryeMash will scan your savefile.
-- You will get a message window saying no problems where found, or a message window detailing the problems repaired by WryeMash.
-You can close WryeMash afterwards.
+- You will get a message window with two possible outcomes: your save has been repaired by WryeMash, or WryeMash will tell you no problems where found.saying no problems where found.
+Close the window.